 ArtsHub have covered our research this month.

 The survey results from the Australia Council and Macquarie University three-year study of Australians’ reading habits are now available on the Australia Council website.
 It found that word of mouth was the most frequent physical source of information about reading material, and online book retailers and publishers the most common online source.
-Most readers mix digital and conventional means of reading, and that they read much more than book sales would suggest.
+Most readers mix … Read more

 The longitudinal study Growing Up in Ireland found that cultural participation – which includes reading for pleasure – increases both academic performance and socio-emotional well-being for participating young people.